addonify/addonify-quick-view/readme.txt

 ✅ Easy to use.
 ✅ Super light-weight & optimized for performance.
-✅ Add a quick view button in product loop to open a modal window with the product summary using ajax.
+✅ Add a quick view button in product loop to open a modal window with the product summary using AJAX.
 ✅ Display product image or gallery on quick view modal.
 ✅ Display product title, price, add to cart button, excerpt and view detail button on quick view modal.
 ✅ Disable quick view on mobile device.